foriincharli/Stats_Club-Hacky_Hour/README.md

 [Modern Statistics for the Modern Biology](http://web.stanford.edu/class/bios221/book/) - Suggested by Alex (thanks!) as reading material for beginner statisticians.

-[R for Data Science](https://r4ds.had.co.nz/) - This is written by the chief scientist of RStudio, Hadley Wickham, whose philosophy is that the data visualisation and manipulation comes first, and the coding second.
+[R for Data Science](https://r4ds.had.co.nz/) - This is written by the chief scientist of RStudio, Hadley Wickham, whose philosophy is that the data analysis comes first, and coding is learnt along the way.

 [Data to Viz](https://www.data-to-viz.com/) - A fantastic resource for selecting appropriate graphs depending on your data.
 Also provides code necessary to produce the graph in various languages.